MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/tutorial-generate-version-usage-report.md

 - File version identifiers: `WebId`, `DocId`, `MajorVersion`, and `MinorVersion` uniquely identify each version in your SharePoint site.

-- Version metadata identifiers:`WebUrl` indicates the version in the [web](https://contoso.sharepoint.com), and `FileUrl` indicates that the file for this version is located at     DocLib/MyDocument.docx.
+- Version metadata identifiers:`WebUrl` indicates the version in `https://contoso.sharepoint.com`, and `FileUrl` indicates that the file for this version is located at     DocLib/MyDocument.docx.
 In other words, it is in a Document Library called `DocLib`, while the file is in the root folder of `DocLib` and is named MyDocument.docx.

 - `Size` indicates that the version takes 92,246 bytes of storage.